Ivo-Balbaert/The_Way_to_Jai/book/25_Context.md

 The directive **#add_context** adds a declaration to a context.

 ## 25.1 push_context

-The current context can be assigned to a variable like in (2), and then when can use the `push_context` proc like in (3) to do something within this new context.
+The current context can be assigned to a variable like in (2).
+If you want you can change the procedure used for allocating memory, like in line (2B).
+Then we can use the `push_context` proc like in (3) to do something within this new context. `push_context lets you push an entire fresh Context.

 For example you could just declare a memory arena (see § ??) and use push_context to use it.
 All code in the push_context block now allocates with the arena, and you can free the arena memory whenever you want.
+The new context stops after the closing } (line (4B)), and the initial context is restored.

 ## 25.2 push_allocator
 The `push_allocator` proc changes the allocator in the current context in the current scope.